-In Figure \ref{fig:comp_Bruno}, we present a compelling comparison of our algorithms against established works in the literature, specifically the innovative proposal in \cite{B_Clerckc_CE_TSP_24} and the advanced approach outlined in \cite{Sokal_Asilomar_2024}.
-The author of \cite{B_Clerckc_CE_TSP_24} provides a conventional \ac{LS} solution, while \cite{Sokal_Asilomar_2024} and \cite{Sokal_BD_RIS_2024} introduce a sophisticated tensor approach, culminating in a closed-form solution known as LS-KRF\cite{Sokal_Asilomar_2024}, BTKF \cite{Sokal_BD_RIS_2024}, and BTALS \cite{Sokal_BD_RIS_2024}. for composite channel estimation.
-This one is characterized as a block Kronecker product between the involved channels, expressed as: $\ma{H}_C = \ma{H} |\otimes| \ma{G} = [\ma{H}^{(1)} |\otimes| \ma{G}^{(1)} \dots \ma{H}^{(Q)} |\otimes| \ma{G}^{(Q)}]$.
-Unlike our approach, which assumes the channel $\ma{G}$ varies dynamically over time, the competitor's model assumes a quasi-static channel.
-To ensure a fair and rigorous comparison, the \ac{NMSE} of our composite channel is calculated as an average\footnote{An alternative approach could involve considering $I = 1$, but this scenario falls within the framework addressed in our conference version} across $I$ composite channels, where $\ma{H}_C^i = \ma{H} |\otimes| \ma{G}_i$ for \(i = 1, \dots, I\).
-Considering the setup $M_R = 10$, $M_T = 2$, $K = 32$, $I = 4$, $T = 8$, $N = 16$ and an i.i.d channel model, our proposed solutions, the TUCKER and PAKRON receivers, demonstrate good performance, both significantly outperforming the \ac{LS} method described in \cite{B_Clerckc_CE_TSP_24}.
-This outcome is expected, given that the LS solution's simplicity fails to leverage the intrinsic tensor structure of the signal model.
+Figure \ref{fig:comp_Bruno} compares the proposed algorithms with established methods from the literature, namely the method in \cite{B_Clerckc_CE_TSP_24} and the tensor-based approach described in \cite{Sokal_Asilomar_2024} for $Q = 2$.
+The work in \cite{B_Clerckc_CE_TSP_24} provides a conventional \ac{LS} solution, while \cite{Sokal_Asilomar_2024} and \cite{Sokal_BD_RIS_2024} introduce tensor-based approaches, namely LS-KRF \cite{Sokal_Asilomar_2024}, BTKF \cite{Sokal_BD_RIS_2024}, and BTALS \cite{Sokal_BD_RIS_2024}, for composite channel estimation.
+The composite channel is characterized as a block-Kronecker product of the involved channels, expressed as $\ma{H}_C = \ma{H} |\otimes| \ma{G} = [\ma{H}^{(1)} |\otimes| \ma{G}^{(1)} \dots \ma{H}^{(Q)} |\otimes| \ma{G}^{(Q)}]$.
+Unlike our approach, which assumes that the channel $\ma{G}$ varies dynamically over time, the competing methods assume a quasi-static channel.
+To ensure a fair and rigorous comparison, the \ac{NMSE} of the proposed composite channel estimate is calculated by averaging across $I$ composite channels, where $\ma{H}_C^i = \ma{H} |\otimes| \ma{G}_i$ for \(i = 1, \dots, I\).
+Considering the setup $M_R = 10$, $M_T = 2$, $K = 32$, $I = 4$, $T = 8$, $N = 16$, $Q=4$, and an i.i.d. channel model, the proposed TUCKER and PAKRON receivers achieve good performance and significantly outperform the \ac{LS} method described in \cite{B_Clerckc_CE_TSP_24}.
+This outcome is expected, given that the simplicity of the LS solution does not exploit the intrinsic tensor structure of the signal model.
 In contrast, our approach leverages this structure to achieve noise-rejection gain.
-Moreover, while the competitor receiver analyzed in \cite{Sokal_Asilomar_2024} and \cite{Sokal_BD_RIS_2024} deliver superior results, this is understandable since both our method and the competitor algorithms benefit from effective noise rejection.
-However, our semi-blind receivers necessitate the estimation of three matrices ($\ma{H}$, $\overline{\ma{G}}$, and $\ma{X}$), compared to LS-KRF, BTALS, and BTKF receivers which are limited to estimating the first two.
-Nevertheless, the proposed semi-blind methods also delivers early estimates of the data symbols, in contrast to the competing methods which do not have this feature, requiring a dedicated pilot transmission period prior to symbol decoding.
+Moreover, although the competing receivers analyzed in \cite{Sokal_Asilomar_2024} and \cite{Sokal_BD_RIS_2024} achieve superior results, this behavior is expected because both the proposed and competing algorithms benefit from effective noise rejection.
+However, our semi-blind receivers require the estimation of three matrices ($\ma{H}$, $\overline{\ma{G}}$, and $\ma{X}$), compared to the LS-KRF, BTALS, and BTKF receivers, which are limited to estimating the first two.
+Nevertheless, the proposed semi-blind methods also provide early estimates of the data symbols, unlike competing methods that lack this feature and require a dedicated pilot transmission period prior to symbol decoding.